PRP - Platelet-Rich Plasma Therapy

 What is the Success Rate?

-Studies suggest an improvement of 80-85%.
+Studies suggest an improvement of 80-85%, though some arthritic joints, namely the hip, do not respond as well.
 Some patients experience

 To get maximum benefit from the treatment, and to help prevent